ISU-MolPhyl/EEOB563/computer_labs/lab6/README.md

 	- H1: episodic change in selection pressure in Ldh-C (only in the branch that immediately follows the gene duplication event).
 	- H2: Long term shift in selection pressure in Ldh-C only; Ldh-C has a permanent change in selection pressure (as compared to its ancestors) whereas Ldh-A remains subject to the ancestral level of selection pressure.
 	- H3: Long term shift in selection on both Ldh-C and Ldh-A; those lineages are subject to selection pressures different from each other and from the ancestor.
 2. Run `codeml` using the settings in the control file for Exercise 3.
-Familiarize yourself with the results (ex3_HelpFile.pdf).
+Familiarize yourself with the [results](./help_files/ex3_HelpFile.pdf).
 In addition to the likelihood score you must be able to identify the branch-specific estimates of the omega parameter.
 (In the first run, the branch specific values for omega will all be the same.
 In later runs there will be differences among some branches).
 3. As in the previous exercises, you will need to change the control files and re-run `codeml`.
 The objective is to compute the likelihood, and estimate omega parameters, under different models of how selection pressure changes in different parts of the tree.
 Because the relevant model information is contained in the tree file, you will need several tree files (obtained from the course web site) and change the control file so that it reads the different tree files.
 	- As previously, you should change the name of the main result file (via `outfile=` in the control file) or you will overwrite your previous results.
 	- Change the model assumptions about branch specific omega values by changing the tree files (viatreefile= and model=) set within the control file.